ricardoalejos/traceback_for_c/README.md

     TB_TEST_MACRO(divide(partial_addition, c, result), feedback, cannot_divide);
     TB_SUCCEED_MACRO();
 }
 ```

 **Listing 1.2.1.** A demonstration of how we approach error handling with the traceback list.

-# 2. Building and running the example
+# 2. Building and running the examples

-To build the example code ("examples/traceback_test.c"), run the commands in Listing 2.1.
+To build the example code, run the commands in Listing 2.1.
 After compiling, we should be able to run the application by executing the file in the "./bin" folder.
-The output of the program should look like the text in Lising 2.2.
+The output of the program should look like the text in Lising 2.2 and Listing 2.3.

 ```bash
 $ cmake .